Before we get into the what’s and how’s of a learning culture, you might want to know why you should even care.

-The Chartered Institute of Personnel and Development (CIPD) April 2020 report (which is totally worth a skim/scan in its entirety) describes it as the way in which learning is fused into an organization.
+The Chartered Institute of Personnel and Development (CIPD) April 2020 report (which is totally worth a skim/scan in its entirety) describes it as the way in which effective learning is fused into an organization.

 Note the word “fused”.
 I have chosen this word on purpose.
-Items which are fused together are not easily separated.
+Items that are fused together are not easily separated.
 And if they are separated, there is usually damage to one or more of the parts.
 That is because it is critical that fused parts stay together, so the entire item can work excellently.

-In organizational terms, learning is anything which promotes the future skill set required by the company.
+In organizational terms, learning is anything that promotes the future skill set required by the company.
 This could be training on new machines, role-playing to improve customer service, or drilling to remember new laws and standards.

 How to create/establish a learning culture?